vporton/icp-package-manager/README.md

 To run a [test/demo](src/example/upload-and-run.test.mo) of how it uploads a package, then installs and run it, run [test.py](test.py).

+The test currently does not work because of a too long command line argument, what is a limitation of Linux.

 ## Running the project locally

 If you want to test your project locally, you can use the following commands: